 BE CAREFUL TRAVELING ON RAMPS AND GRADES

-- Always operate your truck from the rider position when traveling on a grade. - With a load, drive with the forks pointed upgrade. - Without a load, drive with forks downgrade.
+- Always operate your truck from the rider position when traveling on a grade. - With or without a towed load, going upgrade or downgrade, always travel power unit first.

 Slow down and don't turn on ramps or grades.